Aayush-Ankit/ml-inference-benchmarks/README.md

 3. **batch** > can be varied to find the CPU, GPU numbers (inference time, power) variation

 ## Metrics of Interest which are printed
-1. number of parameters in the network
+1. Number of parameters in the network
 2. Inference time on (CPU/GPU)
   * NOTE: For, CPU inference time, run it twice (and use the 2nd value) to make sure the data movement cost from HDD isn't included
-3.
+3. The <>pow.txt file shows the nvidia-smi dump for POWER